ttuegel/haskell-love-2021/README.md

     r <- newIORef 0
     loop r 0

-increment :: IORef Integer -> IO ()
+-- | What it seems to do: Increment the referenced Integer.
-increment r = modifyIORef r (\x -> x + 1)
+-- | What it actually does: Replace the referenced thunk with a thunk that would -- | increment the integer that would be computed by the referenced thunk. increment :: IORef Integer -> IO () increment r = modifyIORef r (\x -> x + 1)